By EFF-Graphics [CC BY 3.0 us (https://creativecommons.org/licenses/by/3.0/us/deed.en)], from Wikimedia Commons

 If you’re a Tulsa business owner or manager who is seeking network security services, JMARK is ready to supply you with information on all these topics.
 Contact JMARK at [email protected] or call 918-496-4223.
 You can also reach out to us through our Contact Us page.

-JMARK is a managed services provider with offices right here in Tulsa, as well as Springfield, Missouri, and Fayetteville, Arkansas.
+JMARK is a managed services provider with offices right here in Tulsa, as well as Springfield, Missouri.
 Staffed with a knowledgeable team of I.T. consultants, and with 30 years of I.T. security experience, JMARK can give you the advice and services you need to keep your network safe and secure.